 Booking in advance is required.
 Everton stadium tours do not operate on a home matchday and only Legends Tours operate the day before a first-team home fixture – find out more here.

-Pubs near Goodison
+Pubs Near Goodison Park

 Which is the best match-day pub around Goodison?

 If it’s tradition and atmosphere that you are after then look no further than the Winslow pub; located right next to Goodison Park.
 The Winslow has long been Everton’s iconic pub and is very popular on match days.
 If the Winslow is too busy for your tastes and it may well be; try walking a little further up the road to ‘The Brick’, another pub favoured by Everton fans and full of songs and atmosphere.
 For Away fans many choose to frequent pubs in the city center before travelling to the ground, although The Thomas Frost (Wetherspoons) pub is near the stadium and welcoming!

 Other pubs near Goodison Park include The Spellow, The Taxi Club, The Black Horse, The Harlech, The Barlow Arms, The Royal Oak, The Elm Tree and The Albany.